Seventh Crusade: Jerusalem from 1241 to 1244

 The Barons' Crusade ended in 1241 with the Kingdom of Jerusalem at its largest since 1187 after the negotiations made by Theobald I of Navarre.
 When Richard of Cornwall completed his negotiations with the Muslims, he then secured the support of the influential family of John of Ibelin, the Old Lord of Beirut.
-Holy Roman Emperor Frederick II had been crowned as king in March 1229, and the Ibelins agreed to accept him as regent as long as Simon of Montfort were appointed bailli until Conrad II of Jerusalem was of age and could receive the kingdom.
+Holy Roman Emperor Frederick II had been crowned as king in March 1229, and the Ibelins agreed to accept him as regent as long as Simon de Montfort were appointed bailli until Conrad II of Jerusalem was of age and could receive the kingdom.
 When Richard returned home on 3 May 1241, the kingdom, still based at Acre, seemed to be restored, but suffered from rejection of Frederick and general lack of any central authority.

 While waiting for Frederick's answer to Richard's proposal, the barons kept the claim of Alice of Champagne in reserve.
 Richard Filangieri remained in Tyre while the various barons returned to their fiefs in Syria and Cyprus, and Philip of Montfort, lord of Tyre, remained in Acre.
 The Templars, unsatisfied with the treaty with Egypt, besieged the Hospitallers at Acre and Hebron in 1241, who, under grand master Pierre de Vieille-Brioude, had supported the treaty.
 An-Nasir Dā'ūd, a Hospitaller ally, responded by attacking Christian pilgrims and merchants.
 Taking revenge, the Templars sacked Nablus on 30 October 1242, burning the mosque and killing the native Christians.
 The Muslims were not unreasonable in their belief that peace with the Franks was impossible.